• Skip to primary navigation

 Key ingredients and substitutions:

-• One loaf of my paleo bread - this is the best paleo bread for stuffing but you could use another paleo bread recipe of your choice - grab the recipe for my paleo bread here.
+• One loaf of my paleo bread - this is the best paleo bread for stuffing but you could use another paleo bread recipe of your choice.

 • Apples - apples are my favourite way to add natural sweetness and flavour to stuffing.
 The chopped apples also help add moisture to this recipe.
 You can use any type of sweet apple that you like including Gala, Pink Lady, Ambrosia, Fuji, Honeycrisp etc.